Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 Hack #1: Hook readers in from the beginning.
 People have low attention spans.
 If you don’t have a compelling “hook” at the beginning of your blogs, people will click off in seconds.
 You can hook them in by teasing the benefits of the article (see the intro to this article for example!), telling a story, or stating a common problem that your audience faces.

 Hack #2: Use shorter paragraphs.
 Avoid long paragraphs and huge blocks of text.
 The more scannable your content, the better.
-So, try to keep paragraphs under 5-6 lines (ideally 2-3).
+Try to keep paragraphs under 5-6 lines (ideally 2-3).

 Hack #3: Read your writing aloud when editing.
 What looks good on paper doesn’t always sound good.
-So, by reading your content aloud, you can discover clunky phrases – and any errors will jump out to you.
+By reading your content aloud, you can discover clunky phrases and any errors will jump out to you.

 Some common Bucket Brigades include: